Baby monitor guides

 When the setup exists but real life adds pressure

-These pages cover dropouts, travel, and the moments when a solution must prove itself in imperfect conditions rather than in a neat home-network demo.
+These pages help with dropouts, travel, and situations where a setup must prove itself under real conditions, not in a perfect home-network demo.

 Troubleshooting